dud3/git-devbliss/git-extensions/test/commands.md

     Everything up-to-date
     <BLANKLINE>
     Fatal: Unprocessable Entity
-    Either the pull request already exists or there are no commits between the two branches
+    Either the pull request already exists or there are no commits between the two branches.

 The error at the end of the output is normal in this case since a pull request already exists from the finish command.